Physical decay and death are natural processes, without which there could be no new life.

-Consisting of a hand-made felt shroud inoculated with fungal mycelia from the species Schizophyllum commune, this design project comes as a direct challenge to the general attitude of denial, that most of the traditional burial practices tend to enhance, aside from harming the environment and wasting energy.
+Consisting of a hand-made felt shroud inoculated with selected fungal mycelia, the Mycelium Shroud is a prototype product directly challenging the diffused attitude of denial that most traditional burial practices contribute to enhance, while harming the environment and wasting energy.

 When activated in the presence of the suitable conditions that are found within the soil, the natural mycelium-technology embedded in the shroud contributes to promote and speed up the decomposition process of the deceased body, collecting and neutralising toxic elements stored within the body, and distributing the nutrients harnessed from the body to the surrounding life forms for new life to sprout.

 By triggering such transformative process, Bodies of Change works on both a functional and philosophical level, exploring reflections and contributing to demystify feelings of anxiety originating from the lack of acceptance for the loss of a beloved one.